MicrosoftDocs/defender-docs/articles/defender-for-cloud/copilot-security-in-defender-for-cloud.md

 # Copilot for Security in Defender for Cloud (Preview)

 Microsoft Copilot for Security is a cloud-based AI platform that provides natural language copilot experience.
 It can help support security professionals to understand the context of a recommendation, the effect of implementing a recommendation, assist with remediating or delegating a recommendation, and assist with the remediation of misconfigurations in code.
-For more information about what it can do, go to [What is Microsoft Copilot for Security?](/copilot/security/microsoft-security-copilot)
+For more information about what Copilot for Security can do, go to [What is Microsoft Copilot for Security?](/copilot/security/microsoft-security-copilot)

-**Copilot for Security integrates with Microsoft Defender for Cloud**

-Microsoft Defender for Cloud's integration with Copilot for Security on the recommendations page, allows users to comprehend the security posture of connected environments and aids users in their ability to grasp the reason for the recommendation and facilitate the remediation process of those recommendations.
+Microsoft Defender for Cloud's embedded integration with Copilot for Security on the recommendations page, allows you to improve your security posture and reduce risks found in your environments.
+The integration can assist you with understanding the context of a recommendation, and assist you with the remediation process.

 ## How Copilot works in Defender for Cloud